bakd247/hashAdder/README.md

 If you would rather watch a video explaining this program, please visit my YouTube channel here: https://www.youtube.com/@quitethecontrary1846
-"Video explaining hashAdder comming Before November 29/30 2024"
+"Video explaining hashAdder (part One now available on YouTube)

 This description assumes you have a basic understanding of the math behind bitcoin being modular arithmetic/ "clock math"(Modulo - the remained after division - by some large prime number).
 This is done in python using "%" operator.
 Example: (10*2)%13=7.